pkhungurn/tasuku/python/README.md

 #### File Tasks

-Similarly, a file task can be created using the `@file_task` annotation, and it takes in the same argument as the `@command_task` annotation.
+Similarly, a file task can be created using the `@file_task` decorator, and it takes in the same argument as the `@command_task` decorator.
 One thing to keep in mind is that you are responsible for making sure that the task you define actually the file that is the name of the task.
 It won't work otherwise.

 ```python
 from pytasuku import file_task